bitsauce/Axis-Aligned-Filtering-Soft-Shadows/README.md

 ## Results

-As of this time, we had quite decent results, and we held a presentation of our project in class.
-Our filtering used gaussian offsets corresponding to image-space pixel positions.
-We had started writing code for world-space based gaussian offsets, but it wasn't complete, so we continued to work on this.
-In the filter passes, we used the distance between the center pixel and the neighboring pixels' light-parallel positions as gaussian offsets, in accordance to the theory of the paper.
-Surprisingly enough, the results we obtained were nearly identical to the results from the original image-space offsets, also when comparing the disparity maps.
-So you could skip this step and use the image-space offsets to get a small performance boost, but this might also cause you to run into artefacts under certain scenarios as it is not as physically accurate as the world-space based offsets.
+We are satisfied with the results we got.
+Our method is currently running at interactive frame-rates (~10-30 frames per second) on a GeForce GTX 970.
+Throughout the process, we found that there are some simplifications which could be made.
+For example, when we were implementing the offset in the gaussian for the image-space blur, we found that the results are nearly identical to the results from just using the image-space (pixel) offsets.
+As such, you could skip this step and use the image-space offsets to get a small performance boost, but this might also cause you to run into artefacts under certain scenarios as it is not as physically accurate as the world-space based offsets.

 In addition to this, we added some new models to better test self-shadowing and complex shadows.
-We extended our filter's object ID check to also compare normals; each sample is required to be within a specified angle of the center sample to be included in the blurred result.
-We also added a filter that averages the occlusion distances in a 10x10 pixel area for completely unoccluded pixels to reduce noise for these pixels.
-Like our main filter, this filter also consists of two passes and is based on separable convolution.
-Besides this, we changed the grayscale debug visualization to a heatmap.

-Below is a sequence of images showing soft shadows for one of the new models we added and how the shadows compare to the ground truth.
-The first image shows the unfiltered version of the soft shadows.
-The second image shows the filtered result.
-In the third image, you can see the ground truth, and in the fourth image you can see the enhanced difference between the filtered result and the ground truth.
-The difference is small, but the filtered result looks slightly more smudgy.
-This is due to noise from the sampling.
-Also, if you look at for example the stem of the flower, you can see that the filtered result has blurred the sharp, black edge from the ground truth image.
-The lightest regions in the difference map are a result of blurring artefacts like this one.
-The reason for this blurring occurring is that the filter width is not exactly zero in those regions, causing some areas with very high occlusion frequencies to be blurred a little.
+Here are some screenshots from these scenes:

 <p align="center">
   <img src="optixSoftShadows/screenshots/flower_diffuse.png">